yanglusi/jekyll-now/_posts/2020-4-2-Interview-Myself.md

 __1. Why did I become a data scientist?__

-- I always had great interests in numbers since high school.
-I took all possible math related courses, and got some decent grades.
+- I always have great interests in numbers.
+I took all possible math related courses.
 Then I got myself into two programs at Queens University: economics and statistics.
 From there, I fell in love with logics and programming.
 I have coded in numerous languages.
 My stats degree at the University of Toronto has reinforced my analytical skills.
 Math, stats, and programming backgrounds have helped me to become who I am today.

 __2. What do I do as a data scientist?__